rogin/Snippets/Connect/Mirth.md

 1. D20 response transformer runs <- responseMap is populated here
 1. Destination Chain completes
 1. Source looks at response map and sends responseMsg as a reply

+## Questions you were too afraid to ask

+### Multiple functions in a code template?

+Can I write multiple functions in a code template?
+Yes, as it's all compiled into one script.